-Croatia: Problems with Gas Supply not Expected during winter31.
-October 2014. / SEE Energy News
+Croatia: Problems with Gas Supply not Expected during winter, SEE Energy News

 If the surrounding countries do not close down their transport systems there is no reason for the state of crisis.
 HEP Gas supply reserved and stored sufficient quantity of gas.